triton-inference-server/pytriton/docs/quick_start.md

     ...
 ```

-Finally, serve the model with Triton Inference Server:
+Finally, serve the model with the Triton Inference Server:

 <!--pytest.mark.skip-->